 What is meant by the term “Flight Recorder”?

-While the term ‘flight recorder’ is used in official documents to designate mandatory equipment, in this article we use this term to designate any system that is:
+While the term ‘flight recorder’ is used in official documents to designate mandatory equipment, in this article we use the term 'recording system' to designate any system that is:

 - Dedicated for recording data and/or audio and/or images/video,